-Many times if I look at css stylesheets of middle and big systems it just makes me cry.
-Total chaos, code repetition, basically too much css.
-That’s why css preprocessors were invented.
-In the .NET world the most popular right now is Less.
-However, for a long time there is another player on the market - Sass.
-And that is what this post will be about - Sass along with asp.net (no matter mvc or not).
+Many times if I look at css stylesheets of middle and big systems I tend to work with they just make me cry.
+Total chaos, code repetition, basically too much CSS.
+That’s why CSS preprocessors were invented.
+In the .NET world, the most popular right now is Less.
+However, for a long time, there is another player on the market - Sass.
+And that is what this post will be about - Sass along with ASP.NET (no matter MVC or Web Forms).
 If anyone doesn’t know what Sass is, check it out.
-In a nutshell it is CSS preprocessor giving you much more power to create your stylesheets (nesting, mixing, variables, etc.).
+In a nutshell, it is CSS preprocessor giving you much more power to create your stylesheets (nesting, mixing, variables, etc.).
 Blablabla… anyway in many comparisons to less, sass is the winner, but you will choose whichever you like more.
-There are some posts over the Internet describing how to use Sass with asp.net, but I want to show you how I’m using it and what I am avoiding.
+There are some posts over the Internet describing how to use Sass with ASP.NET, but I want to show you how I’m using it and what I am trying to avoid.

-Simple list what do we need to start playing around Sass:
+Here is a simple list of what we need to start playing around with Sass:

 - Sass preprocessor engine